SINGAPURA

 which in European heraldry signifies universal dominion, comes from Raffles'

 history as an agent of the British Empire, looking both East and West.
-The two medallions
+The two

-Arabic and the other bears a kris.
+in Arabic and the other bears a kris.
 On his tomb

 however, the arms are impaled with a chevron erminois between thee lions’